swathisiva212/Ex.No-6-Prompt-Engineering/README.md

 The experiment demonstrates how APIs can be used to automate AI interaction, compare model responses, and generate useful insights for selecting the most suitable AI output.

----

-## Conclusion

-Integrating multiple AI tools using Python helps users compare responses and make better decisions.

-By using APIs, environment variables, structured prompts, and comparison criteria, Python can automate the process of testing different AI systems.

 This approach is useful for coding assistance, research, content generation, decision-making, and AI evaluation tasks.
 ```